Lesson video

 Let's think about what you could have said then.

-So in terms of the positives, you could have said that his future grandchildren could be emperors, which would be amazing.
+So in terms of the positives, you could have said that his future grandchildren could be emperors, which would just be amazing.

 Imagine having an emperor in the family.

-And also you could say that there's lots of respect for Henry because his daughter will become an empress.
+And also, you could say that there's lots of respect for Henry because his daughter will become an empress.

 And again, your child is an empress.

-It gives you a whole lot more respect from the people of your own nation, but also rulers from other nations as well.
+That gives you a whole lot more respect from the people of your own nation, but also rulers from other nations as well.

-In terms of the negatives, we could say, well, in reality, it's unlikely that Henry would ever see his daughter again.
+In terms of the negatives, we could say, well, in reality, it's unlikely that Henry would ever see his daughter again, which I think a lot of parents would say this is a really, really big negative.

 And also as well, you cannot guarantee her safety.

-I mean she's going to a very, very secure nation in the sense that the Holy Roman Empire is very strong, but you don't actually know what's gonna happen to her.
+I mean, she's going to a very, very secure nation in the sense that the Holy Roman Empire is very strong, but you don't actually know what's gonna happen to her, and Henry is in no position to protect her from this point onwards.

-So the people of the Holy Roman Empire were impressed with their new queen and they took to calling her the good Matilda.
+So the people of the Holy Roman Empire were impressed with their new queen and they took to calling her The Good Matilda.

 That was their nickname for her.

-One of her first acts upon entering the country at eight years old was to successfully plead on the behalf of a noble who had lost his lands and title.
+One of her first acts upon entering the country at eight years old was to successfully plead on behalf of a noble who had lost his lands and title.

 And part of the reason why she did this is somewhat down to expectation.

-So the whole idea is that the king, if there's anything going wrong in his empire, if anybody's acting up, the king will come down on them very, very hard.
+So the whole idea is that the king, if there's anything going wrong in his empire, if anybody's acting up, the king will will come down on them very, very hard.

 But the queen is there to soften that blow and potentially sometimes to offer mercy.